Properties and characteristics

 • Attributes, for example, are the various colours and sizes that your products are available in.
 Attributes help you simultaneously characterise your products and create saleable variations, e.g. a t-shirt in the colour red and the size S.

-• Characteristics define entire items.
+• Characteristics and properties define products without simultaneously creating saleable variations: Characteristics describe entire items.
 For example, if an item is available in red, blue or green, then the characteristic will apply to all three variations.
 Characteristics aren’t very flexible, they’re outdated and they’re gradually being replaced by properties.
+Properties describe specific variations.
+For example, if an item is available in red, blue or green, then the property can apply to one, two or all three of the variations.
+Therefore, properties are much more flexible.

 Can I also use properties to characterise storage locations and contacts?